sebouh137/clas12-rge-analysis/README.md

 ```
 Usage: extract_sf [-hfn:w:d:] infile
  * -h         : show this message and exit.
- * -f         : use FMT data.
-If unspecified, will use DC data.
  * -n nevents : number of events
  * -w workdir : location where output root files are to be stored.
 Default
                 is root_io.